Core computational rules: CT computation: intangible assets not used for a trade or property business

 - by surrender as group relief (CIRD13550),

-- in so far as not dealt with by one of the above two methods, it is automatically carried forward to the next accounting period and treated as a non-trading debit of that period.
+- in so far as not dealt with by one of the above two methods, it is automatically carried forward to the next accounting period.

 Change of ownership of company: anti-avoidance rules

 Any adjustment to non-trading debits and credits necessary for the reasons mentioned in the last two sub-paragraphs of CIRD13010 should normally be carried out as explained in those sub-paragraphs.
 There are, however, special rules to identify accounting periods and allocate non-trading debits and credits where there is a change of ownership of a company.
 See CIRD48050.